-In 2011, the Museum of Arts and Design exhibited Folly, a large-scale installation inspired by Toile de Jouy wallpaper.
-Later that year, Folly was awarded the Moet-Hennessy Prize at the Pavilion of Art and Design in New York.
+In 2011, the Museum of Arts and Design in New York exhibited Folly, a large-scale installation inspired by toile de jouy wallpaper.
+Later that year, Folly was awarded the Moët Hennessy Prize at the Pavilion of Art and Design in New York.
 The House of Christian Dior commissioned Katleman to create smaller versions of Folly for its Hong Kong and London flagship stores.

 Beth Katleman’s work is featured in private and public collections worldwide, including those of the M.H. de Young Museum in San Francisco, CA; the Arario Museum in Seoul, South Korea; the John Michael Kohler Arts Center in Sheboygan, WI; and the Nike, Inc. Collection in Portland, OR.
 Her work has been exhibited at museums including the National Building Museum in Washington, D.C.; the Museum of Arts and Design in New York, NY; and the Contemporary Jewish Museum in San Francisco, CA. Additionally, her sculptures were featured in the famous window displays of the Barneys New York flagship store in New York, New York.

 Katleman’s work has garnered critical attention in numerous publications including the New York Times, Elle Décor, Architectural Digest, the Financial Times, New York Magazine, La Tribune et Moi, and Grand Design Magazine.
 Architect Peter Marino’s book, Art Architecture, features an entire chapter dedicated to Katleman’s work.

 Katleman holds a BA in English from Stanford University, an MFA from the Cranbrook Academy of Art, and an MBA in Arts Management from UCLA.
 She has taught at the Pratt Institute, New York University, and Greenwich House Pottery.
 Born in Park Forest, Illinois, Katleman lives and works in Brooklyn, New York.